tjshiu/Computer-Science-Topics/JavaScript/dynamicProgramming/README.md

 ## Optimal Substructure Property

+A given problem is said to have the optimal substructure property if an optimal solution of the given problem can be obtained by using optimal solutions of its subproblems.

+For example:
+* __The Shortest Path Problem__
+    * if a node x lies in the shortest path from source node u to destination node v then, the shortest path from u to v is the combination of shortest path from u to x and shortest path from x to v.
+* All Pair Shortest Path
+    * Floyd-Warshall
+    * Bellman-Ford

+Counter Example:
+* __Longest Path Problem__ does NOT have the optimal substructure property.
+(Longest path without cycle between nodes).
+We know that other longer paths do not make other longest paths.
+It might even create a cycle.

 __The BAD__
 It runs in O(2^n) time.
 The call tree below shows how our stack will be called.
 As you can see below, we call `fibonacci(3)` 3 times.
 It would be better if we can store this data for later on.
 This idea is __memoization__.
 Look below and we can see that we are creating __overlapping subproblems__.
 Thus we are doing unnecessary computations again and again to have this slow run time.